kartikbhardwaj1111/E-Commerce-Follow-Along/README.md

-### Milestone 12: My Products Page
+### Milestone 13: Edit Uploaded Products

-This milestone focuses on displaying user-specific products by filtering them based on email.
+This milestone adds functionality to edit uploaded products, allowing users to update details in the database.

 #### Key Tasks:
-- Create an API endpoint to fetch products linked to the user’s email.
+- Create an endpoint to update product data in MongoDB.
-- Implement a function to retrieve and display filtered data in the frontend.
+- Add an edit button to the product card.
-- Use the product card component for dynamic rendering.
+- Implement auto-fill for the form to allow easy editing of product details.

-This ensures users see only their added products, improving personalization.
+This ensures users can modify product information efficiently.